 Roman Theatre In Amman – A Brief History

-The Roman Theatre in Amman was originally built between 138 and 161 CE, during the reign of the Roman Emperor, Antonius Pius.
+The Roman Theater in Amman is undeniably one of the most visited Jordan tourist attractions.
+It was originally built between 138 and 161 CE, during the reign of the Roman Emperor, Antonius Pius.
 Antonius Pius is believed to have been one of the better Emperors in Roman history, and his wife Faustina is remembered for her lifelong dedication to helping the poor.
 Antonius was also one of the most peaceful Emperors in Roman history, as he himself was never directly involved in any wars.

-Antonius favored things like philosophy, science and the fine arts, and as a result, he had many complexes built, including theatres like the Roman Theatre in Amman.
+Antonius favored things like philosophy, science and the fine arts, and as a result, he had many complexes built, including theaters like the Roman Theater in Amman.

-The Roman Theatre In Amman And Its Use Today
+The Roman Theater In Amman And Its Use Today

 The Roman Theatre in Amman is also home to the fascinating Amman Folklore Museum and the Amman Museum of Popular Traditions.
 Both museums are located in a series of rooms behind the two ground level entrances, with one museum being directly across from the other.